 I will not edit a complete manuscript without having a legally binding work agreement signed by all involved parties beforehand.

-You can reduce the costs of hiring a professional editor by being proactive.
-Get feedback from beta readers, critique partners, or writing groups.
+You can reduce the costs of hiring a professional editor by being proactive: Get feedback from beta readers, critique partners, or writing groups.
 Self-edit as thoroughly as you can before asking for a quote.
 If you would like some recommendations on books or articles about how to write or edit, please ask.
 I have lots of resources for creative writers already posted here on my site.

 Discounts might be available upon request for nonprofit organizations; veterans and active military personnel; currently enrolled full-time students; and retirees.
 I do discount my services for repeat clients.
 Some limits do apply.
+Any discounts are at my sole discretion.

 Be sure to check out crowdfunding options through sites like Patreon, Kickstarter, Indiegogo, GoFundMe, or Crowdfunder to help pay for professional editing, cover design, formatting, website design, etc. for your project.
 Crowdfunding can teach you how to market your work and help you gauge your audience’s interest in your project before you spend any money.